 Label Boxes and Color Code Boxes

 You want to carefully label your moving boxes.
 If you write “Kitchen” on five moving boxes, that won’t be helpful when unpacking.
 If you describe what’s in the box, such as “Kitchen — knives silverware, and plates,” you’ll know what’s exactly inside of each box.

 In addition to labelling, you can also try color coding your boxes by room.
-This will help your movers or whoever’s helping you know where to place your boxes in your new apartment.
+This will help your movers, Moving Help Service Providers, or whoever’s helping you know where to place your boxes in your new apartment.